The Best Coffee Shops In South London

 When it comes to coffee spots, we all have our favourites.

-But with so many new places opening in my area, I thought I would challenge myself to find the top ten in South East London.
+But with so many new places opening in my area, I thought I would challenge myself to find the 10 best coffee shops in South London.

 The response I got was unprecedented – people take their coffee very seriously – and I quickly realised that I would have to start all over again.